Datasheet

 Attribute Unmasking is also built on a modular system that enables us to rapidly enhance detection and mitigation capabilities as new classes of attacks are discovered without needing to develop an entirely new mechanism to respond.
 When new attacks like the Rapid Reset attack come along, Fastly implements new functions to detection and response modules, which keeps response times incredibly short, even for novel attacks.

-Best of all, customers never need to worry when it’s happening because it rapidly and accurately detects DDoS attacks for mitigation automatically.
+Best of all, you never need to worry when it’s happening because it rapidly and accurately detects DDoS attacks for mitigation automatically.

 Safe mitigation